hackclub/hackclub/workshops/discord_message_bot/README.md

 }
 ```

--Start with the if statement which makes sure the message is !delete {messageKey}
+- Start with the if statement which makes sure the message is !delete {messageKey}

--The first line in the if statement isolates the message.
+- The first line in the if statement isolates the message.

--The second line deletes the message in the JSON.
+- The second line deletes the message in the JSON.

--The third line updates the JSON with the message now deleted.
+- The third line updates the JSON with the message now deleted.

--The fourth line sends a message to let the user know the message was deleted.
+- The fourth line sends a message to let the user know the message was deleted.

 ## List Command